regularWand/frame-by-frame/README.md

 ------------

-`frame by frame` uses Google Chrome's content scripts feature to add additional behavour to the YouTube player.
+`frame by frame` uses Google Chrome's content scripts feature to add additional behaviour to the YouTube player.

 License
 -------